drBenway/pixi-vn-wiki/start/stored-classes.md

 The custructor of the `StoredClassModel` class have 2 parameters `categoryId` and `id` (must be unique).

 * `categoryId`: The id of the category.
 For example if you are storing a character class, you can use "characters" as `categoryId`.
 So all instances of the character class will be stored in the "characters" category.
 * `id`: The id of instance of the class.
-This id must be unique for the category.
+This id must be unique for its category.

 ```typescript
 const MY_CLASS_CATEGORY = "__MyClass__"